- Meet The Team

 The nurse’s role in the fetal cardiology clinic

-To offer support and give information and advice on treatment options to families whose baby is suspected of a having a cardiac defect.
+We are there to offer support and give information and advice on treatment options to families whose baby is suspected of having a cardiac defect.

-Following the diagnosis of fetal heart disease a thorough explanation of the heart defect is made to the family, along with a description of the anticipated neonatal course, possible surgical interventions and long term prognosis/outlook.
-Information is given in a clear non-directive manner in a way that is appropriate for the family’s needs/understanding.
+Following the diagnosis of a heart condition we can provide you with a thorough explanation of the heart defect, along with a description of the anticipated neonatal course, possible surgical interventions and long term prognosis/outlook.
+Information is given in a clear non-directive manner in a way that is appropriate to your needs.

-Following diagnosis there are many feelings parents/families may be trying to cope with:
+Following diagnosis there are many feelings you may be trying to cope with:

-Shock.
-It was probably assumed the baby would be healthy.
+• Shock.
+It is likely you assumed your baby would be healthy.

-Grief.
-For the loss of the healthy baby they thought they were carrying and for the baby they are now carrying.
+• Grief.
+For the loss of the healthy baby you thought you were carrying and for the baby you are now carrying.

-Anxiety.
-Worrying about what the results mean for the family and the baby.
+• Anxiety.
+Worrying what the results mean to your family and the baby.

-Isolation.
-They may feel as if they are the only people this has ever happened to.
+• Isolation.
+You may feel you are the only person this has ever happened to.

-Confusion.
-They may be finding it difficult to take in the information they have been given about the problem and their options.
+• Confusion.
+You may be finding it difficult to take in the information you have been given about the problem and options.